Cuauhtémoc: Rule

 Cuauhtémoc depicted in the Aubin Codex, a 16th-century Aztec manuscript illustrating the last ruler of Tenochtitlan.

 When Cuauhtemoc was elected tlatoani in 1520, Tenochtitlan had already been rocked by the invasion of the Spanish and their indigenous allies, the death of Moctezuma II, and the death of Moctezuma's brother Cuitlahuac, who succeeded him as ruler, but died of smallpox shortly afterwards.
 In keeping with traditional practice, the most able candidate among the high noblemen was chosen by vote of the highest noblemen, and Cuauhtemoc assumed the rulership.
 Although under Cuitlahuac Tenochtitlan began mounting a defense against the invaders, it was increasingly isolated militarily and largely faced the crisis alone, as the numbers of Spanish allies increased with the desertion of many polities previously under its control.

+Cuauhtémoc oversaw the funeral of the previous emperor, Moctezumea.
+This funeral was done without any of the pomp of previous funerals, largely because Cuauhtémoc wanted Moctezuma's memory to be diminished.
+This attitude came from Cuauhtémoc's belief in the need for armed resistance to the Spanish invasion while Moctezuma had believed in negotiation and avoiding a war he believed the empire could not win.
+Denying him a proper funeral served as a way to diminish what Moctezuma stood for.